fgcreplaymiyoka/fgc-replay-miyoka/docs/getting_started/sf6.md

 You can create a bookmark to the URL in your mobile phone so that it's easy to access.

-Aside from the initial deployment, you should re-deploy when:

-- You changed `config.yml` file.
+In addition to the initial deployment, you should re-deploy when you changed `replay_viewer` setting in `config.yml` file.
-- You want to use the latest replay-viewer Docker image.